Synthetic Full Backup

 In some situations, running active full backups periodically may not be an option.
 Active full backups are resource-intensive and consume considerable amount of network bandwidth.
 As an alternative, you can create synthetic full backups.

-- When you perform synthetic full backup, Veeam Agent for Microsoft Windows does not retrieve data from the Veeam Agent computer.
-Instead, it synthesizes a full backup from data you already have on the target location.
-Veeam Agent for Microsoft Windows accesses the previous full backup file and a chain of subsequent incremental backup files in the backup chain, consolidates data from these files and writes consolidated data into a new full backup file.
+- When you perform synthetic full backup, Veeam Agent for Microsoft Windows does not retrieve all backed-up data from the Veeam Agent computer.
+Instead, it creates a new incremental backup, then synthesizes a full backup from data you already have on the target location.
+Veeam Agent for Microsoft Windows accesses the previous full backup file and a chain of subsequent incremental backup files in the backup chain including a new incremental backup, consolidates data from these files and writes consolidated data into a new full backup file.
 As a result, the created synthetic full backup file contains the same data you would have if you created an active full backup.

 The synthetic full backup has a number of advantages: